 From my old job, I was a 5-minute drive to countless trails.
 Lunch breaks were spent exploring all of them – from creek-side paths to farms with wide-open vistas.

 Last summer, a co-worker and I even met up early so we could hike to the top of a small mountain in Boulder, CO, before going into work.
-And it wasn’t uncommon for Buddy and I to go for a stroll after work or to meet up with friends for an afternoon hike.
+And it wasn’t uncommon for Buddy and I to go for a stroll after work or to meet up with friends for an afternoon hike or bike ride.

 This is just what people do in Colorado.
 Even in the winter, you will see people out and about.
 Because they just love the outdoors!
 And Colorado does a fantastic job to promote this type of recreation by having such an extensive trail system, as well as countless open spaces that are not allowed to be built on.